 Mumbai, also known as a Bombay, is the most populous city in India.
 But most importantly, it is the country’s financial, commercial and entertainment capital.
-The city offers a higher standard of living and it is a home of the India’s Bollywood film industry.
-It is also the business center for financial, gems and jewelry, IT and textiles production sectors.
+The city offers a higher standard of living and it is a home of India’s Bollywood film industry.
+It is also the business centre for financial, gems and jewellery, IT and textiles production sectors.

 With all this economic power concentrated in Mumbai, it is not a surprise that the city is most visited among the Indian cities by foreign visitors.

 Some of the most interesting sites in Mumbai are the buildings from colonial time and include the Getaway of India, the city’s most recognizable symbol; the Chhatrapati Shivaji Terminus (Victoria Terminus) building, the Brihanmumbai Municipal Corporation and Police Headquarters and the Chhatrapati Shivaji Vastu Sanghralaya (formerly called the Prince of Wales Museum), the Mumbai University and the High Court.

 A special mention deserves the famous Taj Mahal Palace Hotel named one of India’s grand hotels (if not the best of them).
 This hotel has imposing but harmonic architecture and you can’t miss it because it is situated just in front of the Getaway of India.

 >> Here are some tips on how to visit the famous Taj Mahal Palace.

 For art lovers,